Skip to main content

 Does this mean we will be getting a larger purple bin?

-Your current general waste bin will be the same one used for the start of the three-weekly collections in 2025.
+Your current 180l, purple-lidded non-recyclable waste bin will continue to be used.
 This will encourage more recycling as our waste composition shows a significant proportion of general waste is made up of recycling and food waste which should be placed in other bins.
-We will also start taking plastic film/wrap often known as soft plastic in your grey recycling bin from 2025, which will greatly reduce the volume of general waste in the purple bin.

-What special consideration/support will be given to large families?
+What support will be given to large families and those needing extra support?

 How will this work for flats with one communal bin that fills up and overflows by the end of the week?